yt-dlp/yt-dlp/README.md

                                     explicitly provided IP block in CIDR notation

 ## Video Selection:
-    -I, --playlist-items ITEM_SPEC  Comma separated playlist_index of the videos to download.
+    -I, --playlist-items ITEM_SPEC  Comma separated playlist_index of the items to download.
 You can specify a range using "[START]:[STOP][:STEP]".
 For backward
                                     compatibility, START-STOP is also supported.
                                     Use negative indices to count from the right and negative STEP to download in reverse order.
-E.g. "-I 1:3,7,-5::2" used on a playlist of size 15 will download the videos at index 1,2,3,7,11,13,15
+E.g. "-I 1:3,7,-5::2" used on a playlist of size 15 will download the items at index 1,2,3,7,11,13,15
-    --min-filesize SIZE             Do not download any videos smaller than SIZE, e.g. 50k or 44.6M
+    --min-filesize SIZE             Abort download if filesize is smaller than SIZE, e.g. 50k or 44.6M
-    --max-filesize SIZE             Do not download any videos larger than SIZE, e.g. 50k or 44.6M
+    --max-filesize SIZE             Abort download if filesize is larger than SIZE, e.g. 50k or 44.6M
     --date DATE                     Download only videos uploaded on this date.
                                     The date can be "YYYYMMDD" or in the format [now|today|yesterday][-N[day|week|month|year]].